PicassoCT/MOSAIC/Documents/WorldAnchoredRain.md

 rain values 0.0–1.0.
 Rain-distance checks allow 8-bit readback quantization.
 The ten-panel generated concept sheet is an artistic target, not a GPU result or an engine capture.
 In-game scale, performance and appearance need review.

+## Screenshot-driven follow-up

+User released the previous numeric density constraints.
+Fixed stream candidate spacing is now 2.5 engine units, with a rain^1.35 activation curve and soft seeded thresholds.
+Shapes remain stationary; heavy rain adds more paths.
+Small bead radii are preserved.
+Terrain cell ridges are wider, weaker and interrupted by advected noise so they do not form a complete polygon mesh.

+Surface position now uses the selected deferred map/model depth, matching the normal source, rather than always using copied scene depth (potential water plane).
+This addresses a plausible cause of submerged bank patterns; actual engine verification is still needed.
+GPU surface contrast floor was reduced from .015 to .012 for the intentionally softer ridges.